-- · Please mark the extent to which you disagree or agree with each of the following.
-Overall, my professional development experiences this year have Т Q11a been sustained and coherently focused, rather than short-term and unrelated. Τ Q11b included enough time to think carefully about, try, and evaluate new ideas. Τ Q11c included opportunities to work productively with colleagues in my school. Т Q11d included opportunities to work productively with teachers from other schools.
-1 = Strongly disagree, 2 = Disagree, 3 = Agree, 4 = Strongly agree
+Please mark the extent to which you disagree or agree with each of the following.
+Overall, my professional development experiences this year have...

+- T q57 included enough time to think carefully about, try, and evaluate new ideas. - T q58 included opportunities to engage in inquiry-based, professional collaboration with peers and/or mentors in my school. - T q59 directly related to my students' needs. - 1 = Strongly disagree, 2 = Disagree, 3 = Agree, 4 = Strongly agree